febog/botshu/README.md

 # BotShu

 Chat bot for Mushu.
 Automated `!eng` command.
-If a chat message is not in Enlish it reminds the user to follow the chat rules.
+If a chat message is not in English it reminds the user to follow the chat rules.
 After 3 strikes the user is timed out.

 ## Commands